klmcwhirter/upd-indicator/README.md

 That should be all you need to define a monitoring rule that will cause an indicator to show when there is something that needs your attention.

-## Requirements
+## Milestones

+- Phase 1 - prototype
+   - indicator of mode: Do Not Disturb, Updates available, All green
+   - monitoring logic rough draft
+   - do not disturb mode
-- [ ] Phase 1 - monitor `rpm-ostree status -v` output for new deployments and provide a status area indicator of that fact.
-When the indicator is clicked some summary of the update will be displayed.
+   - when the indicator is clicked some summary of the update will be displayed.
+   - start with hard coded dummy data
+   - monitor my `cpython-clone-behind.sh` script output for new commits.

 This will be a proving ground for the more flexibile implementation in phase 2.

-TODO - actually monitor `rpm-ostree status` and convert the notification to a dialog displaying a list.
+TODO - monitor `cpython-clone-behind.sh`

 ![Phase 1 Demo w/Random hard-coded data](https://github.com/klmcwhirter/stuff/blob/master/upd-indicator-phase1-dummy-data.gif)

 I am pretty happy with this rough draft UI, though.
 Progress is being made.

-- [ ] Phase 2 - add configuration for blinking rate and a "rule editor" so that the user can add their own rules based on what they care about.
+- Phase 2 - add configuration for blinking rate and a "rule editor" so that the user can add their own rules based on what they care about.

    The rules will have at least these properties (detailed design TBD):
    - name